13th EASA Biennial Conference

 31st July - 3rd August, 2014

-Read the theme, view the accepted panels.
-The call for papers is now closed.
-You can also view and download the conference logo, poster or web banner for print and/or display on your own website or institution.
+Read the theme, the keynote and plenaries, the accepted panels and papers; learn about the innovative new laboratories; marvel at the film programme; read about the numerous events taking place during the conference; view and download the conference logo, poster or web banner for print and/or display on your own website or institution.

-EASA2014 is also providing spaces for producing and presenting ethnographic works that are not exclusively based on text-based conventions, but that are constituted through visual, acoustic, performative, and other forms of experience-based knowledge.
-We are calling these spaces "Laboratories" in order to recall experimental practises and activities.
-Read the Call for Laboratories and then access the proposal form.
+EASA2014 also provided spaces for producing and presenting ethnographic works that were not exclusively based on text-based conventions, but constituted through visual, acoustic, performative, and other forms of experience-based knowledge.
+We called these spaces Laboratories in order to recall experimental practises and activities.
+Laboratories aimed to explore methodological and epistemological possibilities of carrying out and presenting anthropological research using non-text based forms, hopefully with an interactive and collaborative component.
+Read more...

 Hana Cervinkova, Carlo Cubero, Jeanette Edwards, Karolina Follis, Franz Krause, Kristin Kuutma, Patrick Laviolette, Noel B. Salazar.